-- 826 Cross Stitch on Gingham: Cross stitch on 1/4-inch gingham and have an embroidered area equivalent to 5 x 7 inches or larger. - 827 Counted Cross Stitch on 11 Count Aida Cloth: Must have an embroidered area equivalent to 5 x 7 inches or larger. - 828 Chicken Scratch on gingham: Chicken Scratch (also known as Snowflake embroidery) on 1/4 inch or smaller checked gingham fabric.
+- 825 Cross Stitch on Gingham: Embroider area equivalent to 5 x 7 inches or larger. - 826 Counted Cross Stitch on 11 Count Aida Cloth: Must have an embroidered area equivalent to 5 x 7 inches or larger. - 827 Chicken Scratch on gingham: Chicken Scratch (also known as Snowflake embroidery) on gingham fabric.
 Must have an embroidered area equivalent to 5 x 7 inches or larger.